yourdevkalki/arbitrum-vibekit/typescript/examples/swapping-agent-no-wallet/README.md

 ## Introduction

-This directory provides a reference implementation of a swapping agent using Arbitrum Vibekit and EmberAI's MCP server.
+This directory provides a reference implementation of a swapping agent using Arbitrum Vibekit and Ember AI's MCP server.
 It demonstrates how to set up a server, define agent functionalities, and process swapping operations via MCP tools.
 You can expand or modify this template by adding new tools or incorporating additional MCP-compatible functionalities to suit your project’s requirements.

 ## File Overview